Sheet Pan Caprese Chicken

 If you'd like to mix this dish up a bit, here are my recommendations:

-• Swap out the zucchini and replace it with bell peppers, eggplant, yellow squash, asparagus, or even green beans.
-If you opt for frozen vegetables, I recommend cooking it on the side (here's how to roast frozen vegetables) and then adding it right before serving.
+• Vegetables: Swap out the zucchini and replace it with bell peppers, eggplant, yellow squash, asparagus, or even green beans.
+If you opt for frozen vegetables, I recommend cooking them on the side (here's how to roast frozen vegetables) and then adding them right before serving.
 Frozen vegetables release a lot of liquid when they cook and will make the sauce watery.

 How do you make a balsamic vinegar reduction?